sigstore/docs/content/en/docs/about/overview.md

 ![Sigstore](sigstore-logo_horizontal-color.svg)

 **Sigstore empowers software developers and consumers to securely sign and verify software artifacts such as release files, container images, binaries, software bills of materials (SBOMs), and more.
-The signing materials are stored in a tamper-resistant public log so there’s no need to manage or store keys.**
+The signing Signatures are generated with ephemeral signing keys so there's no need to manage keys.
+Signing events are recorded in a tamper-resistant public log so software developers can audit signing events.**

 Sigstore is a project backed by the Open Source Security Foundation (OpenSSF) under the Linux Foundation, with contributions from Google, Red Hat, Chainguard, GitHub and Purdue University.
 It is 100% open source and free to use for all developers and software providers.
 The Sigstore community develops and maintains the source code and tooling as a public good, non-profit service to improve the open source software supply chain.